abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding.
-The officer observed an odor of alcohol, bloodshot/glassy eyes, and delayed verbal communication.
-He then refused to perform roadside tests and was arrested for DUI.
-He later refused the breath test.
+The defendant was stopped for running a stop sign, weaving, and almost crashing into a police car.
+The officer who conducted the stop noticed an odor of alcohol, bloodshot eyes, and slurred speech.
+His movements were slow, lethargic, and he stumbled.
+He refused to perform field sobriety tests and was arrested for DUI.
+He later refused a breath test.
 This was the defendant's Second DUI.

 The State dropped the DUI.